maatthc/qmk_layers_app_companion/README.md

 Demonstration video:
 [![Demonstration](https://img.youtube.com/vi/WpxBLXetmFg/0.jpg)](https://www.youtube.com/watch?v=WpxBLXetmFg)

+## Layouts

+The current layouts are:
+ - Base: QWERY
+ - Nav: Vi
+ - Mouse/ Media/ Num/ Syn/ Fun

+The following alternative Layouts are available:
+ - Base: Colemak-DH / Inverted Colemak-DH
+ - Nav: Default

+To use any of the alternative layouts, rename the corresponding image file in the folder `assets` to the default name.

+## Internals

 It works by sending different Function keys (F13 to F19) to the host when switching between layers